Ah, Wilderness! (film)

 Ah, Wilderness! is a 1935 American comedy-drama film adaptation of the 1933 Eugene O'Neill play of the same name.
-Directed by Clarence Brown, the film stars Wallace Beery and features Lionel Barrymore, Eric Linden, Cecilia Parker, Spring Byington, and a young Mickey Rooney.
-Rooney stars as Richard in MGM's musical remake Summer Holiday (1948).
+Directed by Clarence Brown, the film stars Wallace Beery and features Lionel Barrymore, Eric Linden, Cecilia Parker, Spring Byington and a young Mickey Rooney.
+The film was remade as Summer Holiday in 1948, with Rooney in the role played by Linden in Ah, Wilderness!.

+The film's title is taken from a quatrain in the Rubáiyát of Omar Khayyam.

 Plot

-June 1906 in an unnamed New England town.
-17-year-old Richard Miller is about to graduate and go to Yale.
-He already feels worldly wise, thanks to reading Shaw, Wilde, The Rubáiyát of Omar Khayyam, Swinburne and Marxist tracts.
+In June 1906 in a New England town.
+17-year-old Richard Miller is soon to graduate high school and attend Yale.
+He already feels worldly wise, having read Shaw, Wilde, the Rubáiyát of Omar Khayyam, Swinburne and Marxist tracts.
 He adores the neighborhood girl Muriel McComber, but she is afraid of being kissed.

 Richard's father, newspaper editor Nat Miller, is a kind, wise man.
-Richard has three siblings: older brother Arthur home from Yale; sister, Mildred; and Tommy, the youngest.
+Richard has three siblings: older brother Arthur home from Yale, sister Mildred and Tommy, the youngest.
 Uncle Sid and Cousin Lily live with the family.
-Sid keeps proposing to Lily, but she refuses, ostensibly because he once got involved with a bad woman; his not-so-secret drinking is the real problem.
+Sid, a drunk, repeatedly proposes marriage to Lily, but she refuses.
 Sid travels to his new job in Waterbury.

-At graduation, Richard drops his valedictory speech and Nat reads it.
-Nat turns a burst of applause into a final acclamation, forestalling Richard's planned Marxist call to arms.
-After the ceremony, Nat asks if Richard's conscience will allow him to drive the family's Stanley Steamer.
-Of course, he is thrilled and asks Muriel to come along.

-On the morning of the Fourth, the street explodes in fireworks.
-The fired Uncle Sid reappears, but says that he has the day off.
-Lily hints that she would accept a proposal now.
-Sid doesn't act, and Lily is hurt.
-Muriel's father storms in, accusing Richard of corrupting his daughter's morals.
-He gives Nat the letters and a farewell letter from Muriel, then threatens to pull his advertising, and storms out.

-"Samples of the new freedom," Nat says, showing Richard's letters to Sid, who reads aloud a stanza from Swinburne's Laus Veneris.
-He stops and they both read silently.
-"Hail and Hallelujah!"
-Nat whispers.
-However, he is truly concerned.
-He tells Richard about Macomber's visit; Shocked, Richard reassures his father: He plans to marry Muriel.
-When Richard reads the letter, he is heartbroken: "Geewhillickers!" he sobs, and bursts into tears.